-Tripods can be used for plants that like stretching to the sky and at the same time, serve as a protection for other elements such as a small worm farm.
-Remember that all garden structures must be created to improve the species growing conditions.
-If the structure is creating dark areas in the garden for other plants include objects that reflect light.
+Tripods can support plants that like stretching to the sky and, at the same time, serve as a protection for other elements such as a small worm farm.
+Remember, all garden structures must be created to improve the specific growing conditions.
+For example, if the structure makes dark areas in the garden, find objects that reflect light, such as a mirror.

 A metre and a half is the ideal height for a vertical frame in a garden space.
 Higher than this may cause instability of the structure.
 To encourage lateral growth, it is necessary to prune the top of the plant.
-This will not damage the plant, rather it will encourage the plant to sprout new side branches or side shoots along the main stem and will allow the ripening of fruits already placed.
+This will not damage the plant; instead, it will enable the plant to sprout new side branches or side shoots along the main stem and allow the ripening of fruits already placed.

-If your garden is enclosed by a high wall or fence, think that this may be an opportunity to extend your outdoor space.
-When a high wall or fence is used only to separate the neighbouring land, the shadow is an inevitable result.
-Highlight the fence with vines, plants and colourful decorative objects in order to transform the wall in a beautiful vertical garden.
+If a high wall or fence encloses your garden, this may be an opportunity to extend your outdoor space.
+However, the shadow is inevitable when a high wall or fence is used only to separate the neighbouring land.
+Highlight the wall with vines, plants, and colourful decorative objects to transform the wall into a beautiful vertical garden.

 Walls can be used to grow plants and vines that resist wind.
-In cold climates it may be possible to use the sun next to plants that prefer the heat.
+Plant seedlings that enjoy the warmth of a wall.
 Simple gardens can be created by simply hanging gardens onto the wall structure.
 Mix flowers with herbs to attract beneficial insects.

-Pergolas can be added to provide shade and privacy, extending living areas and maximising the benefits cooling the house.
-A pergola can also be used as a small nursery to plant seedlings and of course, to grow food.
+Pergolas can provide shade and privacy, extending living areas and maximising the benefits of cooling the house.
+A pergola can also be used as a small nursery to plant seedlings and, of course, to grow food.

-My pergola brings a little charm to the house, creating a relaxing place to meditate, read or just watch the garden grow.
-The grid of the pergola allows room for vertical growth in areas that can function as shaded natural corridors.
-They can be covered with grapes, kiwi, passion fruit, melons, cucumbers, pumpkins, beans or even just roses.
+My pergola brings a little charm to the house, creating a relaxing place to meditate, read or watch the garden grow.
+The grid of the arbour allows room for vertical growth in areas that can function as shaded natural corridors.
+They can be covered with grapes, kiwi, passion fruit, melons, cucumbers, pumpkins, beans, or even roses.